Eco-read as a platform for more

-We are the editorial group connecting the three groups: reading & discussion group, creative work group and movie group with yet other initiatives, such as online submission-process and publishing, or the general connecting of networks: in other words, we collect similar creative leanings (with very different outcomes) under the roof of this page.
+We are the editorial board connecting the three groups: reading & discussion group, creative work group and movie group with yet other initiatives, such as online submission-process and publishing, or the general connecting of networks: in other words, we collect similar creative leanings (with very different outcomes) under the roof of this page.
 For more, see connected projects and submissions.

 Nina Witoszek is currently research professor at the Centre for Development and the Environment at Oslo University.
 She is also director of the Arne Naess Programme on Global Justice and the Environment at the University of Oslo.
 Prior to her work at SUM, she taught comparative cultural history at the National University of Ireland in Galway (1995-1997) and the European University in Florence (1997-1999).
 She held fellowships at the Swedish Collegium of the Advanced Studies in the Social Sciences in Uppsala (1993), Robinson College, Cambridge (1995) and Mansfield College, Oxford (2001) and a visiting professorship at Stanford University (2010).
 Her latest publications include Sustainable Modernity: The Nordic Model and Beyond, ed.
 (Routledge 2018) and The Origins of Anti-Authoritarianism (Routledge 2018).